How to Install Nginx on Debian Linux

 Preparing Your System Before Nginx Installation

-Ensure your system is updated before installing Nginx.
-This prevents potential conflicts during the installation and reduces the risk of compatibility issues and security vulnerabilities.
+First, ensure your system is updated before installing Nginx.
+This prevents potential conflicts during the installation and also reduces the risk of compatibility issues and security vulnerabilities.

 To update your system packages, run the following: